 Can I make Peach Cobbler from Scratch?

 Absolutely!
 To make this recipe from scratch, follow the directions in this recipe, but use a homemade cake mix, such as the one I use for my Blueberry Dump Cake recipe.
 You will need to add the flour mixture ingredients (flour, powdered sugar, baking powder, & salt) to the bowl of the food processor and then dice the cold butter and pulse with the flour mixture to create the crumb topping.
-As peaches are very juicy all on their own, you will omit the additional liquid (lemonade) from the recipe all together.
+As peaches are very juicy all on their own, you will omit the additional liquid (lemonade) from the recipe altogether.

 Recipes using Peaches